LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/find-class.md

-# How can I find a class?
+# How do I find a class?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.